elementor/elementor/README.md

 * Fix: Preview mode with real sizes for mobile and tablet
 * Fix: Sortable inner section not showing placeholder
 * Fix: Network plugins included in System Info
-* Deprecated! - Column width option for mobile portrait is deprecated.
+* Deprecated: Column width option for mobile portrait is deprecated.
 Use Mobile Width option instead

 ### 0.7.4 - 2016-08-24 ###
 * New: Added Shortcode widget